Ronnie Harmon: Professional career

 A 6 foot tall, 220-lb. running back, Harmon was selected by the Buffalo Bills in the first round (16th overall) of the 1986 NFL draft.

 Harmon played four seasons with the Buffalo Bills.
 In his final game with Buffalo, a 1989 AFC Divisional Playoff game at the Cleveland Browns, Harmon dropped a potential game-winning touchdown pass from Jim Kelly with :09 left in the fourth quarter.
-Harmon publicly stated that his failure was Kelly's fault because the QB didn't throw the ball early enough.
+According to Thurman Thomas, Harmon reportedly stated that his failure was Kelly's fault because the QB didn't throw the ball early enough.
 Probably not coincidentally, Harmon was not re-signed by Buffalo before the 1990 season.